valerieniloinsigh31/FitForWork_v1/README.md

 ![alt text](.//)

 <b>Known Bugs</b>
-On some mobile devices the Work pushes the size of screen out more than any of the other content on the page.
+-1.On some mobile devices the Work pushes the size of screen out more than any of the other content on the page.
-A white gap can be seen to the right of the footer and navigation bar as a result.
-On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-2.
+Had issues in development due to database caching where app would not work on Google Chrome but would work on Safari.
+-3.
+Had ongoing issues with webhooks and stripe.
+The checkout would not submit and loading spinner would run indefinitely.
+-4.
+View plans call to action button on landing page was covered by main nav header.
+-5.
+Issues with regard to the layout of the mailchimp subscription button and facebook link button.
+-6.
+Techniques dropdown would not filter properly, did not filter the correct techniques.
+-7.
+Updated models and migrations only applied to local environment, did not transfer to the deployed app.
+-8.
+Images and plans appeared on local environment but not deployed code.

 <b>How bugs were resolved</b>

--Issue with AWS...getting active keys...consulted with people on slack.
+-1.
+Issue with AWS...getting active keys...consulted with people on slack.
 There was an additional step to set up the active keys:
 Screenshot:

--Webhooks issue with Stripe...worked on safari...

--Database caching issue

--
+-2.
+Cleared sessions via google developer tools and reloaded.
+Did not automatically resolve on Google Chrome.
+Waited overnight.
+-3.
+Added different endpoints (local versus deployed app) on Stripe webhooks.
+Noted the error messages and what was causing them (payment_intent function created etc.) Targetted those areas in code and used diffchecker to cross reference against the source code for the Boutique Ado walkthrough.
+Ensured indentation and logic of code was correct.
+Removed and readded STRIPE Public and Secret keys to code and settings.
+Ensured they were present as config vars on the heroku app.
+-4.
+Put styling directly into html file, adding padding until it was visible.
+-5.
+Added the related html file to includes file and inserted this directly into relevant page.
+-6.
+Reviewed all techniques related code.
+Sorting and filtering code.
+Ensured name was aligned with filter specifications.
+-7.
+Consulted with fellow students on slack and added release code for migrations (makemigrations and migrate commands) to the Procfile.
+-8.
+Consulted with fellow students

 <b>Deployment</b>